 In the 2016/17 season she made her role debut as Juliette in Gounod’s Roméo et Juliette at the Oper Graz.
 At the Hamburg State Opera she appeared again as Lucia in Lucia di Lammermoor.
 The Vilnius opera invited the soprano for Violetta in Verdi’s Traviata and for a recital.
 In 2015 she made her US debut as Gilda at the Bogota Opera House.
 She appeared in concerts in Spain, Italy, Germany and Panama before returning to the Theater an der Wien in the main role in Marschner’s Hans Heiling.
 In October 2014 Katerina Tretyakova made her outstandingly successful debut as Violetta Valery in Verdi’s La traviata and appeared as a soloist at the opening of the philharmonic season at the Meistersingerhalle in Nürnberg.

 She has received considerable acclaim for her interpretations of roles in seldom-performed works such as the opera Bliss by Australian composer Brett Dean, world-premiered in 2010; Cunibert in Georg Philipp Telemann’s baroque “Gänsemarkt opera” Flavius Bertaridus, King of the Langobards and Ighino in Hans Pfitzner’s Palestrina.

-The soprano, originally from Murmansk in Russia, knew early on that she wanted to be a singer.
+The soprano, originally from Murmansk in Russia, knew early that she wanted to be a singer.
 Growing up in Lithuania, at the age of 15 she began studying the art of conducting at the Conservatory in Vilnius, which she completed with honours in 2000.
 In the same year she continued her training at the Lithuanian Academy of Music and Theatre, studying voice with Professor Giedre Kaukaite and graduating with a bachelor’s degree in 2005.
 As part of the Erasmus exchange programme, the young singer went to Salzburg in 2006.
 She continued her studies at the Mozarteum and in the same year made her debut at the Salzburg Festival as Hyacinthus in Mozart’s opera Apollo and Hyacinthus.
 In 2007 she completed her master’s degree studies with Josef Wallnig and KS Elisabeth Wilke, being awarded the highest distinction, and began song repertoire studies with Breda Zakonik.

 Katerina Tretyakova has received numerous awards and distinctions.
 She won numerous singing competitions in Lithuania, Latvia, Belarus, the Czech Republic and Romania.
-In 2012 the Foundation for the Promotion of Hamburg State Opera awarded her the Dr. Wilhelm Oberdörffer Prize for her outstanding artistic development.
+In 2012 the Foundation for the Promotion of the Staatsoper Hamburg awarded her the “Dr. Wilhelm Oberdörffer” Prize for her outstanding artistic development.
 In January 2013 she won the prestigious Francisco Vinas Competition in Barcelona, one of the most important in the world.
 In summer of 2013 she was further awarded first prize at the international competition Grand Prix de l’Opera in Bucharest, second prize at the Montserrat Caballé International Singing Competition in Zaragoza and first prize at the Marcello Giordani International Vocal Competition in Catania.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)